Wally Might -- A Few Notes George Carmichael

 It is with great sadness our bandmate Wally has passed away.

 Wally was huge influence on my life as a trumpeter and band leader.
 He played a strong horn, with great improvised solos.
-His rehearsals were always run meticulously, and with great care toward all of the musicians.

 I was "annointed" the band leader by Wally (when he retired).
 He entrusted me with Zen Magus' vast library of music, and encouraged the band at any moment he could -- he video taped the band on several occasions after he stepped down.